spotlightpa/poor-richard/content/news/2021-12-22-SPLMAPTOOL.md

 After several delays, Pennsylvania is one step closer to finalizing its political districts.

 The Pennsylvania Supreme Court on Feb.
 23 selected a new congressional map that closely resembles the current one, with the partisan makeup of the state’s delegation unlikely to change dramatically.
-These districts are final.
+There is a pending federal legal challenge to the court's authority to pick the map.

 In a separate process, a redistricting panel earlier in the month approved final state House and Senate maps that could fundamentally reshape the legislature.
 The boundaries are still subject to legal challenges.